Quasso/KubePiHole/README.md

 DNS is often trusted to practically random third parties, which can mean slow resolution, leading to increased page load times online (for example).
 Even if you use a solid provider like Cloudflare or Google and experience little performance impact, there are privacy concerns.

-Pi-hole is designed to be installed on a Raspberry Pi (any version, at least model B 2 and above!) running the Raspberry Pi OS.
+Pi-hole is designed to be installed on a Raspberry Pi running the Raspberry Pi OS primarily.
+This tool makes running a virtual container easy on your desktop, too.

 Among other things, it can filter ads across your entire network.
 It's also useful for blocking known malicious domains.
 (More on this later.)

 ## Description